kartikn/yubicodes/README.md

 # Yubicodes

 Yubicodes is an Alfred workflow that makes it easier to fetch numeric authentication codes from Yubikeys.
-It utilizes the Alfred-Workflow helper library by @deanishe to execute a python script and fetch codes via command line.
+It utilizes the [Alfred-Workflow](http://www.deanishe.net/alfred-workflow/) helper library by [deanishe](https://github.com/deanishe) to execute a python script and fetch codes via command line.

 # Dependencies

 * Python 2.7
-* yubioath command line utility
+* Yubico Authenticator Command Line Utility - [yubioath](https://developers.yubico.com/yubioath-desktop/)

 # Usage
 * Install the workflow and configure hotkeys.